Skip to main content

 §§ IV.
 Pricing

-Round-1 pricing: lock the $79 founding rate now via email — first 100 customers only.
+Round-1 pricing: lock the $79 early-bird rate now via email — first 100 customers only.
 The standard $149 rate goes live post-launch when Stripe opens and the chain bundle ships.
 No retainer, no monthly, no sales call.
 The cost-comparison anchor below is approximate and reflects categories of competing services without naming individual providers.

 Swipe to compare